jenkins-x/terraform-aws-eks-jx/README.md

 ### Support for JX3

 Creation of namespaces and service accounts using terraform is no longer required for JX3.
-To keep compatibility with JX2, a flag `is_jx2` was introduced, in [v1.6.0](https://github.com/jenkins-x/terraform-aws-eks-jx/releases/tag/v1.6.0).

 ### Existing VPC